17 March 2008

 My Review:

 I Loved this book.
 This was the first book I have read by J M Windle but it won't be my last.
 I didn't want to put the book down I just needed to know what would happen next.
 I really appreciated the author including political background into the story, which added to the intrigue.
 We were also introduced to the beauty of the Sierra De Las Minas Biosphere.
 I also enjoyed Vicki's spiritual journey as well and her using one passage of Scripture as a life verse.
+This book was full of intrigue and there were many twists in the book which kept me guessing.
+I would recommend this book to all who like a good mystery and intrigue.
+I would love to see this book as a movie.
+It has all the elements to be a hit.

 I would give this book 5 out of 5.